Inverting Integers in Tambara Functors: Main Results

 so $\nm_e^G(k) \in \mathfrak{p}$, a contradiction. \end{proof}

+\begin{cor} Let $G$ be a finite group.
+Let $T$ be a $G$-Tambara functor, let $H$ be a subgroup of $G$, and let $k$ be an integer.
+There are canonical isomorphisms $T[1/k_e] \to T[1/k_H] \to T[1/k_G]$, and thus one may speak unambiguously of the localization $T[1/k]$. \end{cor}

 This result simplifies many arguments in equivariant algebra.
 To conclude our discussion, we give one example of such an argument.
-For any inclusion of finite groups $H \leq G$, there is a forgetful functor $R_H^G : \Tamb_G \to \Tamb_H$, given levelwise on objects by $(R_H^G T)(H/K) = T(G/K)$.
-This functor has a left adjoint $N_H^G : \Tamb_H \to \Tamb_G$, which is the algebraic analogue of the Hill-Hopkins-Ravenel norm~\cite{HHR}.
+For any inclusion of finite groups $H \leq G$, there is a forgetful functor $R_H^G : \Tamb_G \to \Tamb_H$ (called \emph{restriction}), given levelwise on objects by $(R_H^G T)(H/K) = T(G/K)$.
+This functor has a left adjoint $N_H^G : \Tamb_H \to \Tamb_G$ (called \emph{norm})~\cite{HillMazur,Hoyer}, which is the algebraic analogue of the Hill-Hopkins-Ravenel norm~\cite{HHR}.
 The norm functor $N_H^G$ can be computed by a coend

 which we display only to persuade the reader that dealing with $N_H^G$ this way is typically painful -- indeed, this coend formula describes only the underlying set of $(N_H^G T)(G/K)$; defining the ring operations on this set is even more tedious.
 However, one special case is easy to compute: by a straightforward abstract argument with universal properties, one finds that $(N_H^G T)(G/e) \cong \bigotimes_{[G : H]} T(H/e)$.
 A more general fact is recorded by Hoyer~\cite[Theorem 2.5.1]{Hoyer}.
 We immediately obtain: